braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/company-wide_settings_management.md

 ## Security Settings

 The security settings page is where you can configure authentication rules, dashboard IP whitelisting, and two-factor authentication.
-These settings are located in the ["Security Settings" tab of the Company Settings page][83].
+These settings are located in the [Security Settings][83] tab of the **Company Settings** page.

 ![Security Settings][50]